 The right amount of automated project processes.
-PMOs continue to take advantage of workflows, communication options and centralized project data that may contain updates from around the world and around the clock.
-Some project stakeholders only want specific updates at a specific time, while others require near real-time streaming of updates.
-As the PMO demands the right amount of project data, they also need the ability to define the level of automation from simple steps that are user driven, to complex channels of data linking together multiple stakeholders at various point of the PPM process.
+PMOs continue to take advantage of workflows, communication options, and centralized project data that may contain updates from around the world and around the clock.
+Some project stakeholders only want specific updates at a specific time, while others require near real time streaming of updates.
+As the PMO demands the right amount of project data, it also needs to be able to define the level of automation, from simple steps that are user driven, to complex channels of data linking together multiple stakeholders at various points of the PPM process.

 PPM Lifecycle

-PPM Lifecycle: Creating Business Value through Project Management Processes
+Creating Business Value through Project Management Processes

-Project management exists because practitioners agree to and follow steps that are interrelated.
-The concept is simple and capable of adapting to a variety of business environments and corporate cultures worldwide.
-PPM lifecycles are complimentary to practices such as software development, Agile methodologies, and business processes and standards like Sarbanes-Oxley.
+PM exists because practitioners agree to and follow steps that are interrelated.
+The concept is simple and able to adapt to a variety of business environments and corporate cultures worldwide.
+PPM lifecycles are complementary to practices such as software development, agile methodologies, and business processes and standards, such as Sarbanes-Oxley.
 Although business lifecycles can be detailed and complex, the concept of a PPM lifecycle is straight forward and designed to create an orderly flow of information and activities.
-The following are tenants to consider when adjusting your business processes and PPM processes into a more cohesive ecosystem:
+Ideas to consider when adjusting your business processes and PPM processes into a more cohesive ecosystem are listed next.

 Adopt PPM processes that follow steps or phases.
 Create a system that defines lifecycle states, such as create, selection, planning, managing, and closure.
-Other attributes may include various statuses within each state of the lifecycle such as budget request, work remaining for a critical project, compliances, etc.
+Other attributes may include various statuses within each state of the lifecycle, such as budget request, work remaining for a critical project, compliances, and the like.

 Project relevance to business requirements.
-Show how each project is aligned to objectives at the strategic level, and define elements that justify the project delivery as successful.
+Show how each project is aligned to objectives at the strategic level, and define elements that justify considering the project delivery as successful.

 Separate high-performing projects from failing initiatives.
-Exercise diligence in having visibility to projects that are progressing efficiently, and change or kill projects that are trending towards ineffective delivery or low business value.
+Ensure visibility into projects that are progressing efficiently, and change or kill projects that are trending toward ineffective delivery or low business value.

 Perform project and program analysis using key performance indicators.
 Determine and implement scoring of projects for the affected business stakeholders.

 Capacity forecasting and management.
 Resources are one of the critical constraints in a PPM lifecycle.
-Ensure resources are taken into account during project updating and evaluation by leveraging a central, single repository of resource capacity that all project work draws from.
+Ensure that resources are taken into account during project updating and evaluation by leveraging a central, single repository of resource capacity that all project work draws from.

 Predicting the project path to completion.
-A project is truly successful if it delivers to the objectives defined in the Project Charter, and maintains a narrow path of change over the course of the execution.
-Projects that have realized massive changes over the project’s life may indicate weak project initiation practices or lack of scope control.
+A project is truly successful if it delivers to the objectives defined in the project charter and maintains a narrow path of change over the course of execution.
+Projects that have required massive changes over the course of the project’s life may indicate weak project initiation practices or lack of scope control.

 Project completion delivers business success.
 Projects should be evaluated as if they are part of the business lifecycle.
-They should be measured against fiscal efficiencies, investment into strategic objectives, and enabling the company to leverage as any other corporate asset to compete as a viable entity.
+They should be measured against fiscal efficiencies, investments into strategic objectives.
+These projects should be rated or ranked, just like any other corporate asset, on how they enable the company to compete as a viable entity.[AU: As meant?
+Had a bit of a problem with your meaning here; how to “measure against” “enabling”]

 Successful Project Management Leads to Portfolio Leadership